SwirlLang/documentation/docs/getting-started/getting-started.md

 It will install Swirl on your system.

-It will contain the LPM package manager, the compiler and the standard libraries.
+It will contain the Swirl compiler and the standard libraries.

 ## Compile a file